Zaheer-10/PaperMate-RecSys-v1/README.md

 ```
 ##### Note : It may take some amount of time intially , make sure your connected to the valid internet connection.

-## Future Possibilities

-Continual improvements might include:

-- [ ] Adding more data sources.
-- [ ] Adding new menu to select which sentence transformer to use.
-- [ ] Building a Docker image for the app and deploy it on Docker Hub.
-- [ ] Finishing writing the project report.

 ## Acknowledgments

 I would like to extend my gratitude to arXiv for generously providing open access to their interoperability, which has significantly contributed to the success of this project.